namtranase/tesl_hub/my_notes/overview_of_supervised_learning.md

 ![chapter2_6.png](./pictures/chapter2_6.png)
 =>The principle of maximum likelihood assumes that the most reasonable values for $θ$ are those for which the probability of the observed sample is largest.

 # Structured Regression Models
+Normal approach can be difficult when come with high dimension => `structured approaches`!
 ## Difficulty of the Problem

 # Classes of Restricted Estimators